adgaudio/dlp_printer/dlp_printer_firmware/doc/serial_communication_api.md

       (1 bit: laser power on=1|off=0)  // 1<<2
       (1 bit: move motors?
 1=yes|0=no)  // 1<<1
       (1 bit: move laser galvos?
 1=yes|0=no)  // 1
-    - (int_32: num microseconds to apply this action for)
+    - (int_32: feedrate, or the "steps per second" speed to use)

   - If move motors == yes or move lasers == yes, message must proceed with: